Other supporting documents

 Business Visas (B1)

-- Employment Letter: with specific details about the purpose of your trip, the length, and who will be financing the trip;
+- Employment Letter: with details about the purpose of your trip, the length, and who will be financing the trip;

 - Invitation Letter: from a US based company or organization if you will be attending a conference, or visiting a company.
-If you are going as a volunteer, a letter of invitation describing the organization you are going to work for should be brought to the interview.
+If you are going as a volunteer, a letter of invitation describing the organization you are going to work for can be brought to the interview.

 Student Visas (F)